 It was a little narrow plane like this, two seats a side, a narrow aisle, no airhostess, no loo.
 Ooh!

 We landed in Lawton after dark and she made it.
 We set off further north for Apache in a rental car.
 Apache: My hometown for a year as a Rotary exchange student in 1973.
-Arriving on the Patterson’s farm outside town we saw a huge (or ‘yuge’) SA flag waving from the flagpole!
-Jim had borrowed an oversize flag to welcome us!
+Arriving on the Patterson’s farm outside town we saw a ‘yuge’ SA flag waving from the flagpole!
+Jim had borrowed an oversize flag from the SA consulate in Houston to welcome us!

 Jim & Katie Patterson, the loveliest couple in the whole of the USA were just the same as ever!